+CFs = The fraction of connected load expected to be operating and therefore conserving during the summer peak demand period as defined in Section 1.11.

-CF = Coincidence Factors represent the fraction of connected load expected to be coincident with the PJM peak demand period as defined in Section 1.11.
+CFw = The fraction of connected load expected to be operating and therefore conserving during the winter peak demand period as defined in Section 1.11.

+ETDFs = A mathematical conversion factor from annual energy savings to summer peak demand savings based on the load shape of the affected end-use.
+Equal to the average load during the summer peak definition divided by annual load.

+ETDFw = A mathematical conversion factor from annual energy savings to winter peak demand savings based on the load shape of the affected end-use.
+Equal to the average load during the winter peak definition divided by annual load.

-Other resource savings will be calculated as appropriate.
+Other resource savings calculation methods are used in the TRM as appropriate.
 Specific algorithms for each of the measures may incorporate additional factors to reflect specific conditions associated with a measure.
 This may include factors to account for coincidence of multiple installations or interaction between different measures.

 Data and Input Values

-The input values and algorithms are based on the best available and applicable data.
+The input values and algorithms in this TRM are based on the best available and applicable data.
 The input values for the algorithms come from the AEPS application forms, EDC data gathering, or from standard values based on measured or industry data.

 Many input values, including site-specific data, come directly from the AEPS application forms, EDC data gathering, worksheets, and field tools.
 Site-specific data on the AEPS application forms and EDC data gathering are used for measures with important variations in one or more input values (e.g., delta watts, efficiency level, capacity, etc.).